SeekDaSky/Sok/README.md

         received += read
         //process the data and store them somewhere ...
-        //set the limit of the bufer to read the exact amount of data buffer.limit = min(toReceive - received, buffer.capacity)
+        //set the limit of the buffer to read the exact amount of data buffer.limit = min(toReceive - received, buffer.capacity)
         //return if we should continue the loop or not received == toReceive